 In September 2021 we held an initial face-to-face meeting to formulate the key questions.
 We used the previous SWAB/NVALT guideline as a starting point14.
-The Dutch report on lower respiratory tract infections made by the Dutch National Health Care institute, and the 2019 ATS/IDSA guideline provided additional key input^{10,20}.
-We removed several topics that were discussed in the previous guideline NVALT/SWAB CAP guideline 2024 because they are no longer relevant or are discussed in other guidelines.
+The Dutch report on lower respiratory tract infections made by the Dutch National Health Care institute, and the 2019 ATS/IDSA guideline provided additional key input^{10,22}.
+We removed several topics that were discussed in the previous guideline because they are no longer relevant or are discussed in other guidelines.
 For example, rapid administration of first dose antibiotics is mainly important in patients with sepsis and septic shock, and therefore we refer to the SWAB sepsis guideline for this topic15.
-We added three new items: on the treatment of CAP in immunocompromised patients, on the different imaging modalities and on the

-5 appropriate follow-up policy after hospital discharge.
-As a result, the current guideline consists of 12 key questions.
+We added two new items: on the different imaging modalities and on the appropriate follow-up policy after hospital discharge.
+As a result, the current guideline consists of 10 key questions.

-The guideline was written according to the Appraisal of Guidelines for Research & Evaluation (AGREE) II instrument21.
+The guideline was written according to the Appraisal of Guidelines for Research & Evaluation (AGREE) Il instrument23.
 The quality of evidence per outcome variable was graded according to the GRADE (Grading of Recommendations Assessment, Development and Evaluation) system, adopted by SWAB.

-- 10 Quality of evidence is determined by several factors, the most important of these being study design22.
+Quality of evidence is determined by several factors, the most important of these being study design24.
 The remaining factors (e.g. risk of bias) can downgrade or upgrade the quality of evidence based on design.
 For example, an observational study with a serious risk of bias is considered to have a very low quality of evidence.
-Details on the literature search and evidence summaries are described in the supplement. - Based on the graded evidence recommendations were made by the guideline committee.
-The strength of recommendations was graded as 'strong' or 'weak', taking the quality of evidence, patients' values, resources and costs, and the balance between benefits, harms and burdens into account (Figure 4)23.
-As a result, a low quality of evidence does not necessarily lead to a weak recommendation, and likewise, strong evidence for a certain intervention can sometimes nevertheless result in a weak - 20 recommendation24.
+Details on the literature search and evidence summaries are described in the supplement.

+Based on the graded evidence recommendations were made by the guideline committee.
+The strength of recommendations was graded as 'strong' or 'weak', taking the quality of evidence, patients' values, resources and costs, and the balance between benefits, harms and burdens into account (Figure 4)25.
+20 As a result, a low quality of evidence does not necessarily lead to a weak recommendation, and likewise, strong evidence for a certain intervention can sometimes nevertheless result in a weak recommendation26.
 The reasons for the guideline committee to give strong or weak recommendations are discussed for each recommendation in the section 'Other considerations'.
-When scientific verification could not be found, recommendations were formulated based on the opinions and experience of the members of the guideline committee.
-For the definition and use of such Good practice statements (GPS) we follow the GRADE working group: GPS are recommendations that - 25 guideline panels feel are important but that, in the judgment of the GRADE working group, are not appropriate for formal ratings of quality of evidence25.
+When scientific verification could not be found, recommendations were formulated based on the opinions and 25 experience of the members of the guideline committee.
+For the definition and use of such Good practice statements (GPS) we follow the GRADE working group: GPS are recommendations that guideline panels feel are important but that, in the judgment of the GRADE working group, are not appropriate for formal ratings of quality of evidence27.
 Specific criteria that have to be met are reported in the same publication.

 For seven key questions, we systematically searched Ovid Medline and Embase with the help of an experienced clinical librarian.
 The detailed search strategies per PICO are described in the supplement.

-30 For one key question, concerning the use of corticosteroids (key question 8), the epistemonikos database was used, as we were aware of several systematic reviews on this topic26.
-Identified studies were imported into Rayyan, where duplicates were removed and all titles and abstracts screened.
-All studies were first screened by the coordinator (FD) and 10% were independently screened by a second assessor27.
-A margin of difference $\leq 2.5\%$ between the screeners was allowed.
+For one key question, concerning the use of corticosteroids (key question 8), the epistemonikos database was used, as we were aware of several systematic reviews on this topic28.
+Identified studies studies were first screened by the coordinator (FD) and 10% were independently screened by a second assessor29.
+A margin of difference \leq 2.5% between the screeners was allowed.
 Within-margin differences of opinion were discussed, and, if necessary, also discussed with another member of the committee until agreement was reached.